jakob-bagterp/browserist/README.md

 ```

 ## Improved Stability and Less Code
 Browserist improves stability with less code compared to standard use of Selenium.
-As a browsers need time to render a page, especially single-page applications, Selenium is often used with explicit timeouts:
+As browsers need time to render web pages, especially single-page applications, Selenium is often used with explicit timeouts:

 ```python
 from selenium import webdriver